 An important note about migrating to Domain Control

 If you are a policy admin who has been inviting employees to Expensify, when your company migrates to Domain Control there is a slight change in the permissions you'll need to be able to continue inviting employees.
 Inviting a user to a policy is actually also creating a user account.
-Since Domain Control creates additional restrictions on who can create and delete user accounts, you'll need to be a Domain Admin in addition to being a Policy Admin.
+Since Domain Control creates additional restrictions on who can create, close and reopen user accounts, you'll need to be a Domain Admin in addition to being a Policy Admin.

 If you get the "Insufficient User Permissions" error, this means you are not a Domain Admin:

 Managing domain members

 From the Domain Members page you can add and delete user accounts and move users between permission groups.

 Please note: Domain Control allows you to centrally manage the process of removing an employee from Expensify.
 Any Approved and Reimbursed reports that they have submitted under that email address will be maintained, but they will no longer be able to access their account in Expensify until it is Reopened.
 Any unsubmitted reports, expenses and receipts, and Processing (not yet approved) reports, expenses and receipts will be deleted.